Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 So how does this translate to being your best on a virtual call?

-The other side of the equation observing what others’ body language is telling you.
+On the other hand, it’s important to observe what others’ body language is telling you.
 Mark Bowden and Joe Navarro, authors of “Truth and Lies, What People Are Really Thinking” and “What Every Body is Saying,” are two top experts on reading body language.
-Their insights can help you read the room to help avoid miscommunication.
+Their insights can help you read the room, and avoid miscommunication.

-Five simple signs that people are comfortable, absorbing or agreeing with your message include these subtle gestures.
+Five simple signs that people are comfortable, absorbing, or agreeing with your message:

 Being aware of your own signals and observing others can help you avoid communication breakdowns.
-When you prepare for meetings, being prepared goes beyond setting the agenda, being on time and having your notes ready – it also includes applying the knowledge above to get your point across and build strong relationships.
+Preparing for meetings goes beyond setting the agenda, being on time, and having your notes ready; it also means applying the knowledge outlined above to get your point across and build strong relationships.

 Want to learn more?
-You can watch our recent webinar - reading the virtual room, strategies to enhance digital communications here.
+Watch our recent webinar, Reading the (Virtual) Room: Strategies to enhance digital communication.